SiriusXM Satellite Radio (info for techies)

 3 bars (which

-I think is some sort of minimum display level because you always see 0 or 3 but never 1 or 2)
+I think is some sort of minimum display level because you never see 1 or 2)

 second story window.
 This resulted in a level of